ETC-A/etca-spec/extensions/double-word-operations/README.md

 # Memory Address Space Changes and Consistency

-When this extension is enabled, the PC should be sign extended from 16 bits to 32 bits to preserve the intended address space mappings
+When this extension is enabled, the PC _must_ be sign extended from 16 bits to 32 bits to preserve the intended address space mappings